 When the sonar sensor is used in a corner, the reflection of the beam causes different parts of the signal to be returned to the sensor at many different times.
 When this happens the distance readings from one moment to the next become extremely erratic.
 Due to this limitation it eventually became clear that sonar was not going to be an acceptable way to get distance data.
 Although sonar offered a very good distance range, there was no way to know that the robot would be facing an object perpendicularly and thus was getting valid readings.

 Infrared range-finders use a similar principle to the sonar range-finders except that a beam of infrared light bounces off of an object instead of a pulse of sound.
 These range-finders however, were not initially considered because their operating range is much smaller than that of sonar range-finders.
 An example of a fairly standard robotics IR range-finder is the Sharp GP2D02, which has a valid range that is only from xxx to xxx.
 It was thought initially that this would be too small for the researcher’s purposes.
 However, after working with the robot for quite a while it was found that distance data was only needed when the robot was fairly close to an object.
-This is because the web-cam provides sufficient information to navigate through objects so the IR sensor need only be used when the robot determines, using the web-cam. if the objects are very close and can cause a navigation problem if they are impacted.
+This is because the web-cam provides sufficient information to navigate through objects so the IR sensor need only be used when the robot determines, using the web-cam, that the objects are very close and can cause a navigation problem if they are impacted.

 IR range-finders have a definite advantage over sonar as there is much less refraction in the pulsed signal and even when striking an object at an oblique angle, enough of the light beam is reflected back to the sensor for a valid distance reading to be taken.
 A different version of Sharp range-finder was found which, through the use of different focusing optics, allows for a greater maximum ranging distance which fits the robot's needs very well.